 What do you do with a thirst for success and a Harrisburg University of Science and Technology degree in biotechnology with an emphasis on microbiology?
 You go work for a beer company, of course!
 And, not just any beer company; you get a job as a microbiologist at one of the most successful brewing companies in the world Samuel Adams!

 Nicky Cheng, a 2009 graduate of Harrisburg University, began working at Sam Adams in September of 2013.
 “I take samples throughout the beer making progress testing for microbial contamination.
-I also test air samples as well as raw materials for contamination,” his said.
+I also test air samples as well as raw materials for contamination,” he said.

 He cultivates and maintains of all the yeast strains used to make Boston beer products and he troubleshoots any combination issues that may arise.
 Cheng feels that microbio media preparation is a must-know skill in his job, since the company goes through so many tests in a day.
 “This is the best part of my job.
 Besides being able to work on beer, this job is part scientist-part detective.”